robang74/git-functions/README.md

 the source code and share the change with the author.
 Or ask for an addition.

+API changes

+Since the last commit in 'main' branch these are the functions that changed:

+* 'lsrmt': was a replica of `rmt` now is a short for `rmt -v`

 List of the functions
 ---------------------